vnetman/vnetman.github.io/_posts/2018-10-25-analyzing-packet-captures-with-python-part-1.md

 ### What modules?

-I will be using scapy, plus a few other modules that are not specific to packet processing or networking (argparse, pickle, pandas (in a later blog post)).
+I will be using scapy, plus a few other modules that are not specific to packet processing or networking (argparse, pickle, pandas).

 Note that there are other alternative Python modules that can be used to read and parse pcap files, like pyshark and pycapfile.
 Pyshark in particular is interesting because it simply leverages the underlying tshark installed on the system to do its work, so if you are in a situation where you need to leverage tshark's powerful protocol decoding ability, pyshark is the way to go.
 In this blog however I am restricting myself to regular Ethernet/IPv4/TCP packets, and I can just use scapy.